 How Much Does Youth Hockey Cost in Rhode Island?

-Rhode Island packs serious hockey talent into the smallest state in the union.
-With strong programs in Cranston, East Providence, and Warwick, the competition per capita is intense.
-Ice costs benefit from proximity to the dense New England rink network, but families still pay Northeast-premium prices for competitive play.
+Rhode Island has a strong concentration of youth hockey talent in a small geographic area.
+Programs in Cranston, East Providence, and Warwick compete at high levels.
+Ice costs benefit from proximity to the dense New England rink network, but families still pay Northeast-level prices for competitive play.

 Season Cost by Level